chhuang-one/sqxclib/doc/SqApp.md

 To delete migration that created by sqtool, you must:

-	1. delete migration file  yyyy_MM_dd_HHmmss_migration_name.c    (generated by sqtool) or  yyyy_MM_dd_HHmmss_migration_name.cpp  (generated by sqtool-cpp) in folder  database/migrations/
+	1. delete migration file  yyyy_MM_dd_HHmmss_migration_name.c    (generated by sqtool) or  yyyy_MM_dd_HHmmss_migration_name.cpp  (generated by sqtool-cxx) in folder  database/migrations/

-	2. remove relative path of migration file in  sqxcapp/migrations-files.c        (added by sqtool) or  sqxcapp/migrations-files-cxx.cpp  (added by sqtool-cpp)
+	2. remove relative path of migration file in  sqapp/migrations-files.c        (added by sqtool) or  sqapp/migrations-files-cxx.cpp  (added by sqtool-cxx)

-	3. remove declaration of migration in    sqxcapp/migrations-declarations
+	3. remove declaration of migration in    sqapp/migrations-declarations

-	4. set element of migrations as NULL in  sqxcapp/migrations-elements
+	4. set element of migrations as NULL in  sqapp/migrations-elements

-Example for point 4: edit  sqxcapp/migrations-elements  to delete migration.
+Example for point 4: edit  sqapp/migrations-elements  to delete migration.

 ```c
 // Before editing